algolia/algoliasearch-client-kotlin/README.md

 For full documentation, visit the **[Algolia Kotlin API Client](https://www.algolia.com/doc/api-client/getting-started/install/kotlin/)**.

-_ ⚠️ Important: starting from version `1.4.0` the library is compatible with kotlin version `1.3.70` or higher.
-This is due to the breaking changes of kotlin serialization library._
+_ ⚠️ Important: starting from version `1.4.0` the library is compatible only with kotlin version `1.3.70` or higher; for previous versions of kotlin, please use version `1.3.1` of the library._

 ### Coroutines